 Not every idea is really good

-Don't make the same mistake as I did and start immediately to implement the first ideas.
-It is better to take the time to critically question your business concept, to discuss it with other people, to adapt and test it again and again.
+Don't make the same mistake I did and start making the first ones right away ideas implement.
+Rather take the time to critically question your business concept with others People discussing it, adapting it and testing it again and again.

 If you internalize this, you can save yourself years of unsuccessful work.
 I understand a business concept as a specific sequence of processes that has to be designed.
 How is this represented exactly?